munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Tree-walk interpreters

 Some programming languages begin executing code right after parsing it to an AST (with maybe a bit of static analysis applied).
-To run the program, it traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
+To run the program, they traverse the syntax tree one branch and leaf at a time, evaluating each node as it goes.

 This style of interpretation is common for student projects and little